duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 Cheat sheet actions often have several key combinations, which you can indicate in the syntax of each `key` property.
 Brackets, `[ ]`, or braces, `{ }`, are used to wrap key combinations in code blocks.
 For convenience, if you include no brackets or braces, the entire string will be shown in a code block.

+#### Escaping Special Characters

+Your cheat sheet might include characters which are themselves part of JSON syntax.
+To express these literally, you can *escape* them as follows:

+- To express a double quote, use a double backslash: `\\"`
-To express literal brackets, braces, and backslash, escape with a double backslash: e.g. `{Ctrl + \\[}`.
+- To express literal brackets, braces, and backslash, escape with a double backslash: `{Ctrl + \\[}`.

-In the case of trying to express a literal backslash you need to have a double backslash and each of them need to be escaped: e.g. `[Ctrl + \\\\]`

-An uneven number of sequential backslashes will throw a JSON parsing error
+- In the case of trying to express a single literal backslash you need to have a double backslash and each of them need to be escaped: `[Ctrl + \\\\]`.
+(Note: an uneven number of sequential backslashes will throw an error)

 ### Formatting Key Presses